sjstretton/screwed/00-Introduction.md

 What has the perfect storm got to do with the global situation?
 Quite a lot, perhaps.
 We on Earth are perhaps facing a similar situation to Clooney's character and his crew.
 There are warnings of a dangerous climactic and environmental future for the world on the path currently taken.
 Clever people disagree over whether to take the environmental warning seriously or not: some of us think it's all a hoax, others say it's just natural variability.
 We need to decide how to interpret these warnings -- whether to ignore them, like the fateful crew, or to take them seriously.

 But even if we don't ignore the warnings, we have another problem.
 You and I don't control the direction of the world economy.
-There is no single captain of spaceship earth.
+There is no single captain of the good ship earth.

-Also, we have little idea how the controls of the Spaceship work.
+Also, we have little idea how the controls of the ship of Earth work.
 And there is little focus on the practicalities of what to do next.
 This book attempts to use the tax and financial system to change the incentives of the private sector to do the right thing.
 And it deals with the question of how to make the change.

 # Key Message